ShareX/sharex.github.io/changelog/index.md

 * Added [select syntax](/docs/custom-uploader#select) to custom uploader parser which shows window for user to select single option; example syntax: `$select:domain1.com|domain2.com$`
 * Added [prompt syntax](/docs/custom-uploader#prompt) to custom uploader parser which shows input dialog for user to type text; example syntaxes: `$prompt$` `$prompt:title$` `$prompt:title|default value$`
 * Added [base64 syntax](/docs/custom-uploader#base64) to custom uploader parser, example syntax for [authorization header](https://en.wikipedia.org/wiki/Basic_access_authentication): `Basic $base64:username:password$`
-* Added [custom uploader syntax](/docs/custom-uploader#custom-uploader-syntax) support for arguments and headers too
+* Added [custom uploader syntax](/docs/custom-uploader#custom-uploader-syntax) support to arguments and headers as well
     * Note: If you would like to use `$` or `\` characters in any of syntax supported sections then you must escape them with `\`.
 Like this: `\$` `\\`
 * Use a cryptographically stronger random value generator, for example while generating random file name (by [@tinybarks](https://github.com/tinybarks))
 * Added option to automatically select last completed task in main window (Application settings -> Advanced tab -> AutoSelectLastCompletedTask)